 Collectives are formed by members of the student body in order to unite individuals around common issues, activities, or goals.
 A collective can be formed to organize, elevate, support, unite, advocate, or otherwise empower any constituency within the student body.
-SUNSCAD has six standing collectives, otherwise collectives must seek ratification annually.
+All Collectives need to be ratified every year.
 Forms can be found here.

 BIPOC Collective (Needs Organizer)

 Hosting meetings for Black Indigenous + People of Colour students in closed spaces.
 A space to gather, heal, vent, organize, and meet other BIPOC students.

 The NSCAD Feminist Collective is an inclusive space for those wanting to take action or discuss various issues surrounding gender and/or social justice.

 To network and collaborate Indigenous Students towards common art making and curatorial practices.

 This group will meet once a month to take in city outings that include but are not limited to gallery visits, artist talks, and trips to the park.
 The purpose of the group is to: